apollo

 2. GERD

-• How smoking affects acidity?
+How does smoking affect acidity?

 Smoking harms not only the respiratory system but also the digestive system.
 It has been seen that smokers tend to suffer from frequent heartburn and peptic ulcer than non-smokers.
-Diseases like Crohn's disease, and gallstones, also occur more frequently in smokers.
+Diseases like Crohn's disease and gallstones also occur more frequently in smokers.

 Smoking can weaken the oesophageal sphincter, which prevents the backwards flow of stomach acid.
 So, it is highly recommended to avoid smoking to control and reduce the chances of acid reflux and GERD.